MT CRAIG COPPER PROJECT (MCCP) – TAR 100%

 High-grade copper and rare earth elements (100% TAR)

 The Mt Craig Copper Project (MCCP) spans more than 850km2 covering 40km of prospective strike centered around a major structure – the Worrumba Anticline.
 High-grade copper and ionic adsorption clay (IAC) style rare earth elements (REE’s) were discovered at the MCCP during 2021 drilling.
-Taruga are preparing to drill a suite of new Cu and REE targets in July 2022.
+During 2022 Taruga completed a 2,156m Rotary Air Blast (RAB) drilling program (59 holes) at Morgans Creek, testing for strike extensions of clay hosted REEs discovered in 2021 reconnaissance drilling.

 - High-grade sediment hosted copper discovered by Taruga at Wyacca in 2021 RC-drilling, including 11m @ 1.5% Cu from 85m (WCRC021), 7m @ 1.8% Cu from 85m (WCRC017) and 5m @ 2.4% Cu from 17m (WCRC006)

-- REE testwork and indicates an ionic adsorption clay (IAC) style with a high concentration of readily soluble REE’s (average recovery of 85% of the TREO and 93% of the magnetic rare earth elements MREO)
+- REE testwork and indicates an ionic adsorption clay (IAC) style with a high concentration of readily soluble REE’s.
+In the weathered zone, average recoveries of:

 - Copper and REE Mineralisation centred around a major structure, the Worrumba Anticline, which strikes for over 40km and remains largely untested